 Pixel Buds Pro vs AirPods Pro Price

-It might not look it, but Apple has the advantage here.
+It might not look it, but Apple has a slight advantage here.
 The AirPods Pro cost a pricier £239 / $249 if you buy them direct from Apple, but as they’ve been around for a few years, there are plenty of bargains to be found.
 The lowest we’ve seen recently is £170.

 Google needs to pay close attention to retailers and price the Pixel Buds Pro accordingly if it wants to draw people away from Apple’s offering.